KaGaSi/project/Common/03-CommonUtilities.md

 specified with `<agg sizes>` of 3 without `-m` option or 1 if `-m A` is used (or 2 if `-m B` is used).

+Also specified molecule type(s) can be excluded via the `-x` option.
+This is useful in case of several molecules sharing the same bead type.
+Calculated densities take into account only name of a bead type, not in which molecule(s) it occurs.
+The density from the bead type in different molecule types will therefore be the sum of the densities from those molecules.

 Usage:

 `DensityAggregates <input.vcf> <input.agg> <width> <output.rho> <agg sizes> <options>`